lazd/DOMly/README.md

 </div>
 ```

-Calling a compiled template returns the HTML root element, if the template has a single element.
+Calling a compiled template returns the the root [Node] or [DocumentFragment], ready to be added to the DOM:

 ```js
 var div = template({